Botanical Nomenclature Training Course

 Mainly by lectures illustrated with examples from the ICN, but also workshop sessions applying what has been learned to 'real life' cases and by encouraging participants to discuss nomenclatural problems they have encountered.
 Short seminars will give participants the opportunity to present nomenclatural problems relevant to their own research.

 How to apply

 Applications should be made through the DEST website - http://www.taxonomytraining.eu/content/botanical-nomenclature-3.

-Enquiries about the course should be addressed to Katherine Challis at email@example.com.
+Enquiries about the course should be addressed to email@example.com.

-In order to attend these courses at Kew, students from outside the European Economic Area may need to apply for a Student Visitor Visa from the UK Border Agency to enter the UK.
+In order to attend these courses at Kew, students from outside the European Economic Area may need to apply for a short-term study visa from the UK Border Agency to enter the UK.
 For this purpose, Kew is accredited by the British Accreditation Council for Independent Further and Higher Education as a Short Course Provider.

-Further information will be provided to course applicants – you will need to be accepted onto a course before you can apply for a student visitor visa.
+Further information will be provided to course applicants – you will need to be accepted onto a course before you can apply for a short-term study visa.